 This course examines the government, politics, and the press—and their relationships—through lectures and field trips.
 Students will attend a series of lectures; they will be exposed to guests who are leaders in each sector; and they will participate in a series of site visits at agencies and offices around Washington, D.C.

-Applicants for the 2023-2024 fellowship:
+Applicants for the 2025 Spring Semester fellowship:

 Please upload responses to the following questions through the application form.
 Write your name on all application materials.